dbtrail

 Baselines

-More frequent backups mean more recent baselines, which means less event replay time and faster PITR.
+More frequent baselines mean less event replay time and faster PITR.

 Coverage window

 The PITR coverage window is the time range where recovery is possible — from the oldest indexed binlog event to the most recent one.
-You can check coverage via the API or dashboard before triggering PITR.
+Check coverage before triggering PITR: bintrail status shows indexed binlog files and partition time ranges, and --baseline-dir adds the binlog positions of your baseline snapshots.

 PITR requires both: